dataPulverizer/glmSolver/README.md

       searches, forward, backward, both directional searches.
 - [ ] 6.
 Write/finalize the documentation.
 - [ ] 7.
 Do you need to worry about which operating system this will be run on?
-Theoretically, if it is written in Julia, Rust and R it could be that you won't need to worry about this.
+Theoretically, if it is written in Julia, D and R it could be that you won't need to worry about this.

 Version 1.0 Alpha
 ----------------------------------------------------------------------------------------------------------------------